BraintrustHoldings/ELK-Stack-Tutorials/Logstash/01-Basic_Usage.md

 ```
 service logstash start
 ```
-Here is a sample output that should be printed on the screen once the process comes up:
+Here is a sample output that should be printed in the ```/var/log/logstash/logstash.stdout``` file once the process comes up:
 ```
 {:timestamp=>"2016-09-13T20:09:49.987000-0400", :message=>"Pipeline main started"}
 {